UNDERGRADUATE ADMISSION REQUIREMENTS UNIVERSITY SYSTEM OF GEORGIA

-PLEASE NOTE: All international students enrolling for the first time to Georgia Southwestern State University are required to have a Tuberculosis screening testing & questionnaire within 10 days of arrival to the GSW campus.
-Positive PPD test are required to have a follow-up chest X-ray within 2 weeks.
+PLEASE NOTE: All international students enrolling for the first time at Georgia Southwestern State University are required to submit a Tuberculosis screening & questionnaire within 10 days of arrival to the GSW campus.
+Students with a positive PPD test are required to have a follow-up chest X-ray within 2 weeks.

 F-1 International Students